Apple Founder Steve Jobs, didn't let his kids use the iPad, or really any product their dad invented.

-Why are they doing this to us, and even to children?
+Why are they doing this to us, and to our children?

 Monetize our attention.

-To put in perspective, each “click” on the ads, our voluntary or involuntary divulging of our attention, generates on average 1-3 USD for these companies, and in industry jargon this is called CPC: cost-per-click.
+To put into perspective, each “click” on the ads, our voluntary or involuntary divulging of our attention, generates on average 1-3 USD for these companies, and in industry jargon, this is called CPC: cost-per-click.

-Just as you might have bet on, these ads are indeed very arousing to grab our attention and interrupt our focus.
+Just as you might have already observed, these ads are indeed very arousing to grab our attention and interrupt our focus.

 It is just good business, nothing personal.